Italy Digital Nomad Visa Guide (2024)

 • Garbage.

-In some cases, utilities will be included in your monthly rent price.
-So, if you’re renting a place in Italy, be sure to check whether the rent price includes the utilities.
+Sometimes, utilities will be included in your monthly rent price.
+So, if you’re renting a place in Italy, be sure to check whether that’s the case.

 For cable or ADSL Internet you’ll pay around €28 (~$30) per month.
 A prepaid SIM card costs around €10 (~$10.93), while you’ll need to spend around €25 (~$27.32) for an unlimited monthly plan.